Education in Niger

 GPE in Niger

-The current GPE program began in 2014 and is focused on improving access to schooling, retention, and quality of the teaching and learning environment at the basic education level.
+The current GPE program began in 2014 and focuses on improving access to schooling, retention, and quality of the teaching and learning environment at the basic education level.

 The three components of the grant are:

-- Increase equitable access to and retention in basic education through tackling both supply and demand-side constraints.
+- Increase equitable access to and retention in basic education by addressing both supply and demand-side constraints.
 This includes replacing or constructing classrooms, adding important school infrastructure, implementing school feeding programs, and incentives for girls' education.

-- Improve the quality of teaching and learning in the two cycles of basic education through increasing the provision of teaching and learning materials, a curriculum review, pre-service and in-service teacher training, and improving learning outcomes in reading and math.
+- Improve the quality of teaching and learning in the two cycles of basic education by increasing the provision of teaching and learning materials, reviewing curriculum, providing pre-service and in-service teacher training, and improving learning outcomes in reading and math.

-- Support efficient use of resources to improve access and quality through the development of management and institutional capacity at all levels of the education system.
+- Support efficient use of resources to improve access and quality by developing management and institutional capacity at all levels of the education system.

 The ministry of national education leads the program with the World Bank as the grant agent.
-The French Development Agency AFD and the Swiss cooperation are the coordinating agencies.
+The European Union and UNICEF are the coordinating agencies.

-The current GPE grant has contributed to the following results between 2014 and 2016:
+The current GPE grant has contributed to the following results:

-- 1,620 contract teachers and 1,219 teacher trainers, inspectors and pedagogical advisers received training.
+- 2,642 contract teachers and 3,128 teacher trainers, inspectors and pedagogical advisers received training,